-With the start of the exploration phase, the referee box announces the mapping from zones to teams and from light patterns to type strings.
-As described in Section 3.2.3, all MPS show a steady light signal as randomly chosen by the referee box.
-The robots have 4 minutes to roam the environment and announce their 6 MPS for a successful exploration to the referee box.
-The detection of one MPS can be split in two parts, first the detection of the machines position and type and then the detection of the machines light signal.
-Concretely, the referee box expects a machine identification message with a tuple consisting of zone, machine name (as encoded in the markers), light pattern, and type string.
-For the two different stages of the detection of one MPS, this message can just be party filled.
-Please consult the referee box Integrator's Manual [2] for a detailed definition of the message types.
+The robots have 3 min to roam the environment and report their 7 MPS to the referee box.
+The report about an MPS may be split in two parts, the position and type of a machine, and its orientation.
+Concretely, the referee box expects a machine identification message with a tuple consisting of zone, machine name (as encoded in the markers), orientation in degrees.
+This message bay be partially filled to account for the two parts.
+Please consult the referee box Integrator's Manual [3] for a detailed definition of the message types.
 Reports are only accepted for MPS of the respective team over the private encrypted team channel.
-Only the first report for each MPS is processed, all additional ones will be silently ignored.
-The scoring is shown in Table 4(a).
+Only the first information for each MPS is processed and then never updated.
+The scoring is shown in Table 5(a).
 A minimum of zero points will be accounted for the exploration phase.
-The exploration phase ends either after the time has passed or immediately after both teams have each reported their respective set of 6 MPS.
+The exploration phase ends either after the time has passed or immediately after both teams have each reported their respective set of MPS.